 Outside, in the main market, you’ll find lots of secondhand stalls selling clothing and accessories, including shoes, jewelry, and bags.
 I found the vendors to be very kind and friendly, and chatting with them as I explored with my guide Peter was a pleasure!

 One of the more unique sights in the market are the vendors selling items used in charm-making, protection, and traditional medicine.
 Don’t be surprised if you see bizarre-looking herbs and even dried chameleons on their tables!
+While exploring Kejetia Market, consider visiting the nearby Prempeh II Jubilee Museum as well.

 If you get hungry, you can find food vendors throughout the market.
 My favorite dish I tried at the market was etor, a made by a group of women in the outdoor section.
 Etor is a popular dish made from boiled and mashed plantains, fish, onions, peanuts, shito, and avocado.